 Duty of care of employers precedes but does not supersede public health orders.

-States and territories are gradually mandating vaccinations for all allied and mainstream health care workers.
 You reserve the right to specify the required vaccination status of your visiting practitioners where vaccinations for health care workers are not mandated.

 Massage is contra-indicated (not to be applied) if a prospective recipient has received a Covid-19 vaccination within the three days prior to our visit.